 4. Highlight progress and changes

 Things change.
 Quickly.
 When you see things changing, check in with your manager to share what’s going well and how your work is tracking compared to the set timeline.
 Don’t wait.
 Communicate the same day as the changes arise.
 Confirm the new direction your work will take and what you will be working on the next day.
-Don’t forget to smile and ask them how their day has been; it’s a great opportunity to build rapport.
+Stay organized.
+And, don’t forget to smile and ask them how their day has been; it’s a great opportunity to build rapport!

 5. Own your mistakes

 Even the most competent and eager employees make mistakes.
 An organization grows when employees try new things and take risks.
 The key is to know when something you’ve tried isn’t working.
 Acknowledge the miss, and demonstrate what you are doing to correct it.
 For example, maybe you tried a new format for a spreadsheet but it turned out to be less effective than you thought.
 Instead of burying the mistake or sticking with something that isn’t working, think about how you can improve the situation and how you learned from the experience.
 Then approach your manager with an update.
 Any good manager will appreciate your efforts and will value your integrity.